jhchng/pynb_userdefn1/README.md

     jupyter notebook python_userdef_func.ipynb
     ```

-That's it!
-Your Jupyter Notebook should now be up and running.
+Jupyter Notebook should now be up and running and you should be able to access it.